 Because of the accelerating COVID-19 pandemic and ongoing stay-at-home order from the State of Illinois, Knox College has made the decision to teach the entirety of spring term remotely.

 Galesburg, IL 61401

 Major in Creative Writing

-How have your experiences at Knox benefited you as a journalist?
+How have your experiences at Knox impacted your life?

 I'm particularly grateful for the time I was able to spend with Professor Monica Berlin.
 I took her poetry and creative nonfiction writing workshops, and they really helped me recognize how valuable it is to get someone else's eyes on your work.
 Monica's classrooms have always been safe spaces for students to take risks with their writing.
 She also makes herself very available to students, and I've really appreciated the times I've sat with her to talk through things.
 Without a doubt, Monica and her classes are a big part of why I want to be a writing professor.
 I also have to thank professors Brandon Polite and Rob Smith.
 Each of them wrote me a recommendation letter for my graduate program, so I would not be here without them.